-The most important types of guarantors at Addiko Bank AG are, in addition to sovereigns or central banks, to a small extent also institutions.
-The majority of these lenders belong to the Credit Quality Step 2.
+The most important types of guarantors at Addiko Group are sovereigns, the majority belonging to the Credit Quality Step 3.
 The allocation of the credit quality steps to the external ratings can be seen under chapter 4.3.2.

 4.5.5 Risk Concentrations Within Credit Risk Mitigation